CongWeilin/SGCN/README.md

 # SGCN

-Open-sourced implementation for ICML20 paper (5830) "On the Importance of Sampling in Learning Graph Convolutional Networks:
+Open-sourced implementation for "On the Importance of Sampling in Learning Graph Convolutional Networks:
 Convergence Analysis and Variance Reduction".

 ## Setup